ethereum/consensus-specs/specs/networking/p2p-interface.md

 The responder MUST:

 1. Use the encoding strategy to read the optional header.
 2. If there are any length assertions for length `N`, it should read exactly `N` bytes from the stream, at which point an EOF should arise (no more bytes).
-Should this is not the case, it should be treated as a failure.
+Should this not be the case, it should be treated as a failure.
 3. Deserialize the expected type, and process the request.
 4. Write the response (result, optional header, payload).
 5. Close their write side of the stream.
 At this point, the stream will be fully closed.